jackmaden/philosophybreak/src/pages/articles/marcus-aurelius-to-live-a-good-life-practice-kindness/index.md

 If someone treats you unjustly, do not let that injustice muddy the waters of your mind, Marcus implores; rather, wash it out with kindness.

-This doesn’t mean rolling over if people mistreat you; it means not stooping to their level.
+This doesn’t mean rolling over if people mistreat you — rather, it simply means not stooping to their level.
 Not seeking revenge, not being blinded by what they have done, but remaining just and true in your thoughts and actions.

 For kindness is not weakness; in fact, it reveals strength of character.
 Choosing kindness is wholly within your power, Marcus claims, and there’s no better time to start doing so than now: